 Taking COVID-19 Seriously

 All of our therapists are fully vaccinated and follow the Center for Disease Control’s recommendations on mask wearing and social distancing.
-In accordance with CDC policy, we ask that you wear a mask in our common areas if you have not been fully vaccinated.
 We also provide hand soap, hand sanitizer, and masks for your convenience.
 You and your therapist can decide how to proceed once you are in the private therapy room.

 Talk therapy is designed to help you manage the ups and downs of life.
 We will discuss your thoughts, feelings, behaviors, life events, and stressors to help you understand what is working in your life and what isn’t.
 Typically lasting about 45-50 minutes, each session is an opportunity to share and to explore ways to grow.
 Our licensed counselors are focused on you, with the goal of listening and supporting you on your journey to healing and wellness.